lethal233/lethal233.github.io/_teaching/2020-fall-teaching-1.md

 location: "Shenzhen, China"
 ---

-This is my first teaching experience in SUSTech (more precisely, in SUSTech students like me are called student assistant).
+I am the TA of the course Digital Design at SUSTech (more precisely, students at SUSTech like me are called student assistant).

 Marking students' homework and final exam
 ======